Frequently Asked Questions (FAQs)

 The NZ Code includes several references to the alignment between Te Ao Māori and stewardship, and encourages consideration of Te Ao Māori, including Te Tiriti o Waitangi, within stewardship policies and ESG processes.
 Doing so is encouraged, rather than required, and it’s acknowledged that understanding and incorporating Te Ao Māori into investment processes is a journey and can take time.

 Signatories are expected to incorporate the Code Principles into their stewardship processes where possible (noting the ‘comply or explain’ nature of the Code currently).
 To support with this, Signatories to the Code will have access to a variety of tools and events to better understand stewardship and deepen the nature of their stewardship activities.
-This includes access to a signatory only online forum, and regular calls and events with international stewardship experts.
+This includes access to a signatory only forums, and regular calls and events with international stewardship experts.